 Policy development

-• Use of evidence including data and performance measures in the policy development process.
+• Use of evidence including performance data in the policy development process.

 Regulation